bamame/Final-Assignment---Process-Documentation/README.md

 - **Project Progress Plan**: A document outlining the timeline and milestones.
 - **Project Overall Plan**: A comprehensive plan defining objectives, scope, resources, budget, and strategies.
 - **Project Initiation Review Report**: A formal report summarizing the phase’s outputs.

+# 4. Development Testing

+## Objective

+This phase consists of two main parts: **Development** and **Testing**.
+In the Development phase, tasks include creating and downloading a branch, conducting unit and integration testing, and merging the code into the main branch after review.
+The Testing phase onvolves deploying the test environment, peroforming functional and performance testing, and finally merging the code into production following a through review.

+## Key Activities for Development

+- **Start:** Begin the development process.

+- **Create a Branch:** Start by creating a new branch for the development task.

+- **Download the Branch:** Download the branch to the local environment to access and modify the code.

+- **Unit and Integration Testing:** Conduct unit and integration tests to ensure functionality and compatibility.

+- **Merge into Branch:** Once testing is complete, merge the changes into the main or target branch.

+- **Review:** Review the merged code for accuracy and completeness.

+   If the review fails, return to refine and re-test the code.

+   If the review passes, proceed to establish the baseline.

+- **Base Line:** Approve the merged code as the baseline for future work.

+- **End:** Finalize the process and conclude the development phase.

+## Key Activities for Testing

+- **Start:** The project enters the testing phase.

+- **Deploy Test Environment:** Set up and deploy the testing environment to prepare for the upcoming tests.

+- **Testing:** Conduct functional and performance testing to ensure the system meets the expected requirements and performance standards.

+- **Review:** Review the testing results to determine if the baseline criteria are met.

+- **Base Line:** If the review is successful, establish the current version as the baseline.

+- **Merge Code and Deploy to the Production Environment:** Merge the code and deploy it to the production environment.

+- **Review:** Perform a final review in the production environment to confirm the deployment's success and system stability.

+- **End:** Conclude this phase and move on to the next process or final acceptance.

+## Tools

+- **GIT**: Version control and code hsoting.

+- **Eclipse**: Development environments.

+- **Jmeter Selenium**: Performance testing tool and Automation testong tools.

 ---

 ## Testing & Verification